Product Lifecycle & Process10 min read

-The dual backlog system, continuous discovery, feedback channels, lighthouse users, and AI-native risk assessment.
+Why the backlog is a problem collection not a task queue, continuous discovery, feedback channels, lighthouse users, and AI-native risk assessment.

 TL;DR